k8w/tsrpc/README.md

 This is powered by [TSBuffer](https://github.com/tsbuffer), which is going to be open-source.

-TypeScript has the best type system, with some dynamic features like union type, intersection type, mapped type, etc.
+TypeScript has the best type system, with some unique advanced features like union type, intersection type, mapped type, etc.

-This may be the only serialization algorithm that support all of them.
+TSBuffer may be the only serialization algorithm that support them all.